loftusa/GPTNext/README.md

 -  `tiktoken` for OpenAI's fast BPE code <3
 -  `wandb` for optional logging <3
 -  `tqdm` for progress bars <3

+Note: Using uv will typically result in faster installations and better dependency resolution.

 ## quick start